cosmoscost/vscode-theme/README.md

 # This creates a .vsix file you can install locally or share

+# Check package size and contents
+npm run package:analyze

+# Check just the package size
+npm run package:size

 # Publish to marketplace (requires publisher account)
 vsce publish
 ```

+**Package Size Optimization:**

+The extension is optimized for minimal file size:
+- **Final package size**: ~13-16KB (compressed)
+- Screenshots are excluded from the VSIX (visible on GitHub only)
+- Icon is compressed using pngquant
+- Development files (.github, .claude) are excluded
+- Only runtime files are included: themes, icon, and metadata

 #### 🤖 Automated Publishing with GitHub Actions